ncm2/ncm2/README.md

 Plug 'ncm2/ncm2-path'

 " wrap existing omnifunc.
-" Note that omnifunc is not running in background and may block the " editor.
-If you don't want to trigger omnifunc too early, so that nvim won't " be blocked by omnifunc too often, you could add 180ms delay before the omni " wrapper:
+" Note that omnifunc does not run in background and may block the editor.
+If " you don't want to trigger omnifunc too early, so that nvim won't be blocked " by omnifunc too often, you could add 180ms delay before the omni wrapper:
 "  'on_complete': ['ncm2#on_complete#delay', 180,
 "               \ 'ncm2#on_complete#omni', 'csscomplete#CompleteCSS'],
 call ncm2#register_source({'name' : 'css',